Message from the Director

 Dear Students, Alumni, and Wider WSU Community:

 It is my pleasure to welcome you to the School of Languages, Cultures, and Race (SLCR).
 We just celebrated our first year of existence!
 SLCR was the result of faculty in Comparative Ethnic Studies and Foreign Languages and Cultures coming together to create a unit dedicated to the study of language and cultural production, as well as social justice and social transformation.

 The process leading to the formation of the school took two years and the result brought together students and faculty at four WSU campuses (Pullman, Tri-Cities, Vancouver, and Global) interested in a diverse array of academic areas and fields of inquiry: African American studies; Asian Pacific American studies; cultures of Europe, Latin America, and Asia; embodiment; ethnic/racial and cultural identity; food justice, language acquisition; language pedagogy; Latina/o Studies; linguistics; literatures from around the world; popular culture and cultural productions in the U.S. and around the globe (including cultural texts, film, media, television, and sports); rhetoric on race and racism; theories of race and ethnicity; and textual translations.

 Today, SLCR offers a bachelor of arts degree in comparative ethnic studies, and bachelor of arts degrees in foreign languages and cultures including Chinese, French, German (as a second major), international studies, Japanese, and Spanish.
 Options for minors include American Indian studies, Chinese, comparative ethnic studies, French area studies, film, German, global studies, Japanese, Latin American area studies, popular culture, and Spanish.

-SLCR also offers a master of arts degrees in Hispanic Studies and a doctorate in American Studies.
+SLCR also offers a doctorate in American Studies.

 I would like to take this opportunity to acknowledge the school staff who manage so many of the day-to-day details and will be integral to keeping the school functioning properly: Tom Forbes, Sherley Alvarez, Kris Rollins, Melissa Bills, and Ben Weller.
-I would also like to acknowledge our advisors Anna Chow, Laurie Heustis, Theresa Lavoie, and Alma Rocha for the amazing work they do.
+I would also like to acknowledge our advisors Anna Chow, Laurie Heustis, and Alma Rocha for the amazing work they do.
 Finally, thanks to Lauren Jasmer, Daniel Liera-Huchim, Amira Albagshi, and Maddie Goebel, who worked with us at different stages as the School was forming and developing.

 Please stop by to see us and share your thoughts!